|Famous Courses||Engineering, Politics, Business, Forensics, Geology, Game Design|

 The University of Hull was formed in 1927, making us the 14th oldest university in England.
 With a proud history of academic excellence and of creating and inspiring life-changing research, we offer the perfect combination of heritage and high technology, setting us apart from most other universities.

-Furthermore, an impressive 97.9% of our international students go into work or further study within six months of graduating, according to the Higher Education Statistics Agency.
+An impressive 97.9% of international students at Hull go into work or further study within six months of graduating, according to the Higher Education Statistics Agency.

 The International Office provides all international students with pre-arrival information about visa applications.
 International Welcome Week consists of multiple talks and events, designed to help students settle in, get to know the university campus and staff, and set up bank accounts, mobile phone contracts, and other such things.